 1.4 This policy explains how we will use and share any personal information we collect from you, or that you provide to us.
 It also explains how your personal data is used and collected through your use of the Service.

-1.5 For the purpose of the Data Protection Act 1998, the General Data Protection Regulation (EU) 2016/679 and any subsequent UK data protection legislation, the data controller is Numerable Software Ltd of 15a Church Lane, Old Sodbury, Bristol, England, BS37 6NB (ICO Data Protection Registration Number: ZA336190).
+1.5 For the purpose of the Data Protection Act 1998, the General Data Protection Regulation (EU) 2016/679 and any subsequent UK data protection legislation, the data controller is Numerable Software Ltd, C/O Roxburgh Milkins, Merchants House North, Wapping Road, Bristol BS1 4RW, UK.
+(ICO Data Protection Registration Number: ZA336190).

 2 Information we collect